Colourful Copenhagen

 Make sure to check out Amagergade, Overgaden Oven Vandet and Sofiegade to see some of the prettiest ones.

-If you are in Copenhagen on a sunny day you should definitely go for a walk in Christianshavn.
+If you are in Copenhagen on a sunny day, you should definitely go for a walk in Christianshavn.

-The Freetown Christiania is located in Christianshavn too and here you’ll see plenty of cool graffiti walls.
+The Freetown Christiania is located in Christianshavn too, and here you’ll see plenty of cool graffiti walls.

 Nyboder

-The houses at Nyboder are all yellow and it’s a very unique area in the central part of Copenhagen.
+The houses at Nyboder are all yellow, and it’s a very unique area in the central part of Copenhagen.

 The historical houses are former Naval barracks built by Christian IV for the personnel of the Royal Danish Navy.

-Compared to Store Kongensgade, Nyboder is a quiet area and it’s mostly residential.
+Compared to Store Kongensgade, Nyboder is a quiet area, and it’s mostly residential.
 Please be respectful if you want to take pictures of the locals and their property.

-You will want to check out Suensonsgade, Olfert Fischers Gade and Sankt Pauls Gade.
+You’ll want to check out Suensonsgade, Olfert Fischers Gade and Sankt Pauls Gade.

 Oh, and it might be fun to know that some of the streets are named after animals, like Delfingade (Dolphin Street), Tigergade (Tiger Street), Haregade (Hare Street) and Krokodillegade (Crocodile Street).